djeada/Numpy-Tutorials/notes/6_searching_filtering_and_sorting.md

-# Searching, Filtering, and Sorting with NumPy
+# Searching, Filtering, and Sorting with Numpy

 NumPy offers a suite of functions designed for searching within, filtering, and sorting arrays.
 These capabilities are indispensable when managing and preprocessing datasets, particularly large ones.